davidderus/christopher/README.md

 _Why?_ After spending some time building my own download helper, I realised that reinventing the wheel is less efficient than using an existing solution and just spending time on configuration and updates.

-If you want to go on this project, just fork it :)
+If you want to use and update this project, just fork it :)

 ## Description